ptaffs/spines/README.md

 sWidth=50
 sDev="hw:CARD=UA1A,DEV=0"</code>

 Albums are created by having a correctly named playlist and optionally, but importantly a spine.jpg, back.jpg and cover.jpg.
-The album can be flac/cue or m3u playlists, these playlist files are played by mpd with the "load".
+The album can be (flac/)cue or m3u playlists, these playlist files are indexed by spines, and played by mpd with the "load" instruction.

 ![Screenshot showing mp3 files and the additional files needed for Spines; back, cover, spine and album.m3u](https://raw.githubusercontent.com/ptaffs/spines/refs/heads/main/idealfolder.png)